Make the Best Decision With an Expert

-One complication of breast augmentation with breast implants is "capsular contracture" or "capsular contraction".
-This causes the result of the breast augmentation to become affected and become painful or uncomfortable as the breasts appear to harden.
-What is actually happening is the formation of a capsule - a thin layer of body tissue, similar to scar tissue - has formed around the breast implant.
-The exact cause of this occurring person to person is unknown.
-But it can be treated.
+One complication of breast augmentation or breast reconstruction with breast implants is “capsular contracture” or “capsular contraction”.
+This causes the result of the breast augmentation or reconstruction to become effected and often leads to painful or uncomfortable breasts as they begin to harden.
+What is actually happening is the thickening of the capsule - a thin layer of tissue, similar to scar tissue - around the breast implant.
+The exact reason for this occurring person to person is unknown, but it can be treated.

 Capsular contracture may occur in 25% of all women that have breast implants.
 It is not something to be alarmed about as a surgery to correct it can be performed quickly and with minimal complications.
-Dr. Feledy is a skilled plastic surgeon that has corrected capsular contracture for over two decades.
+Drs.
+Feledy and Maiorino are skilled plastic surgeons that have corrected capsular contracture for many years.